MkDay/Post-Collection/prevent-default-vs-return-false.md

 * Where does we cannot use it and some alternatives for the *Event.preventDefault()*.
   * with events that couldn't be canceled
   * to stop event propagation
-  * callback functions with custom parameters
+  * to create callback functions with custom parameters
-  * callback functions with return values
+  * to create callback functions with return values
-* Where it becomes a headache - How to prevent the system by checking for *preventDefault()* while executing heavy JavaScript.
+* Where does it become a headache - How to prevent the system by checking for *preventDefault()* while executing heavy JavaScript.

 ### Real-world usage - where we can use *Event.preventDefault()*.